“Space and time emerged together and are inseparable.”

 Several algorithmic questions arise from temporal reachability:

-These problems are foundational for analyzing time-varying networks and are studied in both theoretical and applied contexts.
+These problems are foundational for analyzing temporal graphs and are studied in both theoretical and applied contexts.

 The reachability graph $\mathcal{R}(\mathcal{G})$ is a static directed graph $(V,E_c)$ with $(u,v)\in E_c$ if and only if $u$ reaches $v$.